Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 In the event one dies, the remaining one will quickly seek out a new mate.

-The Red-tailed hawk nest is built by both males and females.
+The Red-tailed hawk's nest is built by both male and female birds.

 The hawk nest is a platform constructed of sticks and twigs, lined with bark and greenery.